Making Habits Stick

 Some habit changes will trigger a survival impulse.
 Survival triggers are powerful enough to make us respond as if an imaginary thing is reality (e.g., heart rate increase from scary movies, pain from hearing a story).

 However, as hard as they are to change, habits don’t need much changing to start seeing dramatic results.
 Over time, any change to a habit will compound to absurd levels.
-If it were measurable, a 1% daily shift will become about 3,778% over a year.
+If it were measurable, a 1% daily shift would become about 3,778% over a year.

 Removing Rewards